ml-explore/mlx-examples/lora/README.md

 python convert.py --hf-path <hf_repo> -q
 ```

-For exampe the following will make a 4-bit quantized Mistral 7B and by default
+For example the following will make a 4-bit quantized Mistral 7B and by default
 store it in `mlx_model`

 ```